muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-graphdb-full.md

 ***Property: store.graphdb.graphDbChangeTrackingActive***

-Whether to make use of GraphDB change tracking during SPARQL updates (s. <https://graphdb.ontotext.com/documentation/10.0/change-tracking.html>).
+Enable/disaable GraphDB change tracking during SPARQL updates (s. <https://graphdb.ontotext.com/documentation/10.0/change-tracking.html>).
 This setting is relevant in regards to selectively evicting DP caches depending on the outcome of the SPARQL update s. also proxy.cacheSelectiveInvalidation

 | Category | Value |
 |--- | ---: |